 SQLDM lists recommendations by priority.
-The priority of a recommendation is determined by the performance gain you receive from making the suggested change, how relevant are the parameters you specified when configuring the analysis.
+The priority of a recommendation is determined by the performance gain you receive from making the suggested change, how relevant is the parameters you specified when configuring the analysis.

-- 6. Select a recommendation to have detailed information. - You can setup the Analysis categories, Analysis options, Scheduling, and other Advanced Settings in the Monitored SQL Server Properties window: - 1.
+- 6. Select a recommendation to have detailed information which is displayed in the recommendation details pane. - You can setup the Analysis categories, Analysis options, Scheduling, and other Advanced Settings in the Monitored SQL Server Properties window: - 1.
 Right-click the appropriate SQL Server instance from the Servers tree and select Properties. - 2.
 Select Analysis Configuration when SQL Diagnostic Manager displays the Monitored SQL Server Properties window.
 For more information, review Configure your prescriptive analysis options. - 3.
 Click OK.